compbiozurich/UZH-BIO392/course-results/2023/Patricia Freitag/Week2/P-Freitag-questions-day08.md

 --ref: the reference genome input is in FASTA format
 --regions: the reference set of regions to genotype is a BED-like file
 --out: the output will be a VCF file

+### Q6
+**Why is STR variation relevant to health and disease?**

+STRs are loci which mutate very fast and play an important role in regulation of gene expression.
+They have been linked to several diseases, including Fragile X Syndrome and SMA.

+### Q7
+**What are some of the challenges in analysing STRs from NGS data?**

+The number of informative reads is relatively small, because the repeat region can be very long and thus cannot be properly aligned to the reference genome.

+### Q8
+**What sets GangSTR apart from other STR genotyping tools?**

+GangSTR is faster and more accurate than similar genotyping tools (like STRetch, exSTRa or HipSTR).
+GangSTR can cover a broad spectrum of repetetive regions in the genome, while other tools, such as STRetch, can not analyze short tandem repeats

+### Q9
+**What types of information does GangSTR use for STR genotyping?**

+As an input, GangSTR uses a reference set and sequence alignments and then creates an estimate of diploid repeat lengths.
+If the read is enclosing the repeat sequence on both ends by non-repetetive elements, then the number of repeats can simply be counted.There are four classes of paired-end reads: enclosing read pairs (‘E’): provide direct information about the repeat number because the repeat is entirely contained within the reads. spanning read pairs (‘S’): valuable for estimating the length of the repeat region and originate from fragments that completely span the STR flanking read pairs (‘F’): contain a read that partially extends into the repetitive sequence of a read, although not fully enclosing the repeat, these reads can still provide insights into the repeat length. fully repetitive read pairs (‘FRR’): contain at least one read consisting entirely of the TR motif